 - If you are having symptoms and no other cause has been determined, it would be reasonable to have the implants removed.
 Realize that the implant will have changed the overlying breast tissue and you may be unhappy with the size or shape after explantation.

 - Discuss capsulectomy with your plastic surgeon.
 If there is disease such as gel bleed or rupture, it should certainly be removed, but if entirely benign there are pros and cons to removal.
-In the truest sense the capsule is simply the healthy scar tissue that forms around the implant.
-Capsulectomy is a more involved surgery with higher risks, possibly a lesser cosmetic outcome, tougher recovery and generally higher costs.
+In the truest sense, the capsule is simply the healthy scar tissue that forms around the implant.
+Capsulectomy is a more involved surgery with higher risks, possibly a lesser cosmetic outcome, tougher recovery, and generally higher costs.
 There are times when leaving the capsule is safer and wiser, such as for maintaining a healthy blood supply.
 In my experience, leaving the capsule in some patients allows a capsule tightening procedure to provide an internal lift of the breast for improved shaping.
-That said, I will typically remove the capsule of a patient who wants it removed as I feel they should have ultimate say over what is done with their body.
+Dr. Yates recommends removing diseased capsules but not healthy capsules.

 - Enbloc capsulectomy is something that many of these patients are demanding but few understand.
 This is simply removing the entire implant and capsule together as opposed to removing the implant from within the capsule prior to removing the capsule.
 The reality is that there are two challenges that often preclude a plastic surgeon from true enbloc removal.
 First is that uncommonly, there is extracapsular silicone that cannot be contained within.
-Second is that in a healthy capsule of a submuscular implant, there is often risk to injury to deeper structures with removal of the deep capsule that is adherent to the ribs requiring some of this to remain.
-The perceived benefit of removal of this healthy capsule may not be worth the risk.
-To date studies do not support any benefit to enbloc capsulectomy.
+Second is that in a healthy capsule of a submuscular implant, there is often risk to injury to surrounding structures.
+The perceived benefit of removal of this healthy capsule is unlikely worth the risk.
+To date, studies do not support any benefit to enbloc capsulectomy.

 In conclusion, the possibility that breast implant illness is an actual entity should be concerning to patients and plastic surgeons alike.
 We cannot simply disregard patients with symptoms because the data is overwhelmingly in favor of the safety of silicone implants.
 Rare events require large numbers of data points to show clinical significance and further studies are indicated.
 If you have questions about breast implant illness, please call Dr. Yates at (801) 525-8741 or fill out our online contact form today.